cas-bioinf/rboAnalyzer/readme.md

 The paper for this tool is available [here](https://doi.org/10.3389/fgene.2020.00675).

+You can also try out the [rboanalyzer webserver](http://rboanalyzer.elixir-czech.cz) implementing interactive HSP analysis with selected secondary structure prediction methods.

 ## Installation
 This tool was tested on 64-bit linux (Ubuntu 14, 18 and Centos 7).